guard/guard-minitest/README.md

 #### `:test_folders` and `:test_file_patterns`

-You can change the default location of test files using the `:test_folders` option and pattern of test files using the `:test_file_patterns` option:
+You can change the default location of test files using the `:test_folders` option and change the pattern of test files using the `:test_file_patterns` option:

 ```ruby
 guard :minitest, test_folders: 'test/unit', test_file_patterns: '*_test.rb' do